HOW in sign language

 This entry shows you how to say "how" and variations in sign language (ASL) as well as how to sign the common greeting question, "how are you?" and how the ASL-speaking toddler acquires the sign.
 Plus, a tip on how to learn sign language.

-There are several sign; few of them were used in old times.
+There are several signs; a few of them were used in the old times.

 Definition: In what way or manner; by what means; used to ask about the condition or quality of something.

 Pronunciation/articulation: Dominant "10" handshape (palm orientation facing left) twisting once while in contact with passive "10" handshape.